Dr. Anne Cunningham - The Effects of Learning to Read On Children's Minds

 David Boulton: A playground that isn’t this tedious, rote, boring exposure drill, but rather something that creates fun while creating the realization of the distinction that’s necessary.

 Dr. Anne Cunningham: Yes.
 This is where a lot of educators confound the content of what we need to teach in learning to read with the pedagogy or the practices.
-I think we need to separate that clearly in everyone’s mind so that they can appreciate that you can teach phonemic awareness and you can teach the code, but you can do it in a way that is child centered and allows them to be able to stay with it long enough in terms of their attention span, it can be game oriented and you can still help children to appreciate and reach these milestones in breaking the code.
+I think we need to separate that clearly in everyone’s mind so that they can appreciate that you can teach phonemic awareness and you can teach the code, but you can do it in a way that is child centered and allows them to be able to stay with it long enough in terms of their attention span.
+It can be game oriented and you can still help children to appreciate and reach these milestones in breaking the code.

-David Boulton: So, we’ve talked about the first layer which is that before we can deal with the code we’ve got to have the distinctions and the processing placeholder mechanisms to be able to juggle the elements of the code to be able to go to the other side to construct this stream that we call reading.
+David Boulton: So, we’ve talked about the first layer, which is that before we can deal with the code, we’ve got to have the distinctions and the processing placeholder mechanisms to be able to juggle the elements of the code to be able to go to the other side to construct this stream that we call reading.

 Dr. Anne Cunningham: Yes.